chief-builder/mcp-typescript-demo/ARCHITECTURE_DIAGRAMS.md

 4. **Security Layers**: Multiple levels of validation and access control
 5. **Scalable Design**: Session-based HTTP allows multiple concurrent clients
 6. **Clear Separation**: The chat-server demonstrates how to build MCP clients that aggregate multiple servers
+7. **VSCode Integration**: Full-featured extension acts as native MCP client with visual UI
+8. **Advanced Features**: Completion support, pagination, and cancellation handling
+9. **Real-time Updates**: Progress notifications and resource subscriptions
+10. **Extensible Design**: Easy to add new servers, clients, and capabilities

 The architecture enables building powerful AI-integrated applications while maintaining security, modularity, and extensibility.
+The VSCode extension demonstrates how to create rich development experiences on top of the MCP protocol.